First, let’s run some tests.

 - Internal Rotation

 I would hazard a guess that you aced internal rotation, because you have your arms out in front of you on the bike as well as for many of your other daily activities.
-But if you have tight lats and/or pecs, you may have struggled on some of the others.
+But if you have tight lats and/or pecs, you may have struggled with some of the other ranges.

-Normal flexibility will give you a sense of overall suppleness in your body, eliminate chronic aches and pains caused by muscular imbalances—lower back pain is often caused by tight hips and hamstrings and pain between the shoulder blades by tight pecs and anterior deltoids, and reduce your risk of injury.
+Normal range of motion will increase your suppleness, eliminate aches and pains caused by muscular imbalances (lower back pain is often caused by tight hips and hamstrings and pain in between the shoulder blades by tight pecs and anterior deltoids), and reduce your risk of injury.

 You can hold this pose for several minutes.

-4. Limited shoulder internal rotation.
-This is the least likely range to be restricted so please be careful not to over-stretch in these ones.
+This is the least likely range to be restricted so please be careful not to over-stretch in these poses.

 Combining shoulder mobility and flexibility is going to give you the best results and is where yoga really excels.
-Here are 5 routines for you to try to evaluate and improve your shoulder flexibility.
+Here are 5 sequences for you to try, to evaluate and improve your shoulder mobility.